-- Sclerotherapy — The procedure, also known as chemical ablation, treats varicose veins by using a tiny needle to inject a solution (liquid or foam) directly into the veins.
+- Sclerotherapy — The procedure treats varicose veins by using a tiny needle to inject a solution (liquid or foam) directly into the veins.
 The solution irritates the lining of the veins, causing them to contract and collapse.
 Blood in these veins is directed back into deeper, normal veins.

 - Microphlebectomy — A technique to remove varicose veins by making tiny incisions in the skin through which the varicose veins are removed.
 Stitches are usually not required.

 - Endovenous ablation — A minimally invasive treatment for varicose veins that uses ultrasound guidance to apply a thermal energy or to inject medication into the vein in order to seal it closed so that blood may be diverted to other normal veins.
 Endovenous ablation will not only improve the cosmetic appearance of the legs, but can also help to relieve the aching, swelling and inflammation of the legs associated with varicose veins.
 Our team performs all the latest techniques in ablation treatment, including:

 - Endovenous laser treatment

 - VenaSeal™, which uses medical glue to seal off trouble veins

 - Varithena™, which is a concentrated form of sclerotherapy used to treat larger veins